callumflack/callum-flack-blog/content/posts/2018-04-08-hello-habit.comp.md

 ---
 title: Hello, habit
 lede: On how I will stop being "goal perfect" to the point of writing paralysis and instead aim for a daily habit of writing by blogging.
 Keep drafting until I get somewhere.
-I'll make it a habits, not a goal.
+I'll make it a writing habit, not a writing goal.
 heroImage: /images/favicon.png
 published: true
 note: Updated April 10th, 2018